Tuttotorna/OMNIA-RADAR/README.md

 **OMNIA-RADAR** is a **post-hoc structural opportunity detector**.

-It uses OMNIA measurements to identify regions where:
+It uses OMNIA measurements to identify zones where:

 - **SEI is high** → structure is still extractable (not saturated)
 - **IRI is low** → no irreversible collapse (no lock-in)